What is a Budget?

-A budget is an approximation of revenue and expenses over a defined future time frame; it is organized and reconceptualized on a periodic basis.
-Budgets can be outlined for a person, a family, a group of people, an entity, a country, a multinational organization, a government or just anything else that makes and spends money.
-At institutions and organizations, budget is an internal mechanism inculcated by the management and is often not required for reporting by external parties.
+A budget is an approximation of revenue and expenses over a defined future time frame; it is organised and re-conceptualised on a periodic basis.
+Budgets can be outlined for a person, a family, a group of people, an entity, a country, a multinational organisation, a government, or just anything else that makes and spends money.
+At institutions and organisations, budget is an internal mechanism inculcated by the management and is often not required for reporting by external parties.

-A balanced budget is a condition in financial planning or the budgeting procedure where total revenues are equivalent to or greater than the total expenditure.
-A budget can be contemplated balanced in experience after a complete year’s account of revenues and expenses have been recorded.
+A balanced budget is a condition in financial planning or the budgeting procedure where the total revenues are equivalent to or greater than the total expenditure.
+A budget can be considered as balanced in experience after a complete year’s account of revenues and expenses have been recorded.
 A company’s budget for the upcoming year can be called balanced based on anticipations or approximate values.

-A surplus budget is a condition when income or receipts overreach costs or outlays (expenditures).
+A surplus budget is a condition when incomes or receipts overreach costs or outlays (expenditures).
 A surplus budget normally refers to the financial conditions of the governments.
 However, individuals choose to use the term ‘savings’ rather than ‘budget surplus.’
-Surplus is a manifestation that the government is being effectually operated and regulated.
+Surplus is a manifestation that the government is being effectively operated and regulated.

-A budget deficit materializes when expenses overreach revenue and it is a symptom of financial health.
+A deficit budget is said to have occurred when expenses exceeds the revenue and it is a symptom of financial health.
 The government normally uses this term to its spending instead of entities or individuals.
-Accrued government deficits form national debt.
+Accrued government deficits form the national debt.

 a) It ensures financial stability.